congma/lru_ng/doc/source/thread-safety.rst

 method, it can be certain that no other thread is modifying the data at the same time.

-However, there are three places where the protection is not perfect.
-These are the :ref:`callback <introduction:using a callback>` and the key's :meth:`~object.__hash__`/:meth:`~object.__eq__` methods (used by the internal :class:`dict`).
+However, there are four places where the protection is not perfect.
+These are the :ref:`callback <introduction:using a callback>`, the key's :meth:`~object.__hash__`/:meth:`~object.__eq__` methods (used by the internal :class:`dict`), and the :meth:`~object.__del__` method on the key or value.
 In the notes on :ref:`compatibility <difflru>` we have described the precaution about these code paths that can in principle do anything.

 Here, we should mention the qualities of these callable objects that makes the programme overall safer.
 We will refer to them as "external code".